BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

 Section 11.5 ACTION BY WRITTEN CONSENT IN LIEU OF MEETINGS

 Any action required or permitted to be taken at a meeting of the members or of the Board of Directors or of any committee thereof may be taken without a meeting if a consent in writing setting forth the action so taken shall be signed by all of the members entitled to vote with respect to the subject matter thereof, or by all of the members of the Board or of such committee, as the case may be, and such consent shall have the same force and effect as a unanimous vote.
-Consent in writing shall include written consent given in the form of an electronic message or facsimile if such is sent from the official electronic mail address or facsimile number for the member agency, as contained on the Association’s official membership list.
+Consent in writing shall include written consent given in the form of an electronic message if such is sent from the official electronic mail address of the member agency, as contained on the Association’s official membership list.

 Section 11.6 ARTICLES OF INCORPORATION AND STATUTE

-The Association shall be limited to doing only those acts and things authorized and permitted by and not contrary to its articles of incorporation and the law under which it is incorporated and any tax law under which it secures any measure of tax exempt status.
+The Association shall be limited to doing only those acts and things authorized and permitted by and not contrary to its articles of incorporation and the law under which it is incorporated and any tax law under which it secures any measure of tax-exempt status.